Understanding Your CARE Tool Assessment

-A. You have multiple, extreme, or constant behavior issues making care VERY HARD.
+You have many, extreme, or constant behavior issues making care very hard.

 Some clients get more personal care hours to deal with behavior issues.
 DSHS does not add time for behaviors when

-You already get more time because you are “clinically complex” (see Section 4) or have severe cognitive difficulties (see section 3).
-The hours added for your clinical complexity or cognitive problems might not be enough to also deal with your behaviors.
+You already get more time because you are "clinically complex" (see Section 4) or have severe cognitive difficulties (see Section 3).
+The hours added for your situation might not be enough to also deal with your behaviors.

-- Your behaviors are so extreme and/or frequent that the extra hours allowed for behavior are not enough for the caregiver to meet your needs.
+Your behaviors are so extreme and/or happen so often that the extra hours allowed for behavior are not enough for the caregiver to meet your needs.

-B. You have a condition or diagnosis not listed in Section 4 of this booklet (complex medical conditions) that has the same effect on your ability to care for yourself as one of the listed conditions.
+You have a condition or diagnosis not listed in Section 4 here (complex medical conditions) that has the same effect on your ability to care for yourself as one of the listed conditions.